RyandTeague/react-task-management/README.md

 - I manually tested the funcionailty of the Todos and the groups APIs

+    - When testing the functions of the API the form takes in JSON format

     - Todos list
         - GET
             - I tested whether the to do list can be viewed with and without authorization.
-I expected a HTTP 200 OK response in both cases and that was true
+I expected a HTTP 200 OK response in when authorized and HTTP 401 when authorized which was what I got.
         - POST
             - When Unauthorized there is no form for posting a new todo, using postman I attempted to create a new to do and got back a 403 Forbidden response.
             - When authorised I can post a new todo, but the Title field must be filled in or a HTTP 400 Bad Request is returned
     - Todos Detail ('/todos/1')
         - GET
             - I tested whether the item can be viewed with and without authorization.
-I expected a HTTP 200 OK response in both cases and that was true
+I expected a HTTP 200 OK response in when authorized and HTTP 401 when authorized which was what I got.
         - POST
             - This view does not allow post http requests, returned status code 400 on Postman
-        - PATCH
+        - PUT
             - When logged in as the user that created the todo there is a form for PATCH-ing the todo item. other users are not able to send PATCH requests, neither are anonymous users.
 403 Forbidden
         - DELETE
             - Same as above only the authorized user who is the 'owner' of the todo can delete a todo.
 403 Forbidden

     - Groups list
         - GET
-            - The list of groups can only be viewed by an authorized user who is either the owner of the group or a member as defined in this code:
-            ```
-            def get(self, request, *args, **kwargs):
-            """Return a list of groups owned by the current user."""
-            if request.user.is_anonymous:
-            return Response(status=status.HTTP_404_NOT_FOUND)
-            groups = self.get_queryset().filter(
-            Q(owner=request.user) | Q(members=request.user)
-            ).distinct()
-            serializer = self.get_serializer(groups, many=True)
-            return Response(serializer.data)
-            ```
-            - anonymous users get a 404 not found error message and other authorized members get a 200 but can't see unaffiliated groups.
+            - I tested whether the group list can be viewed with and without authorization.
+I expected a HTTP 200 OK response in when authorized and HTTP 401 when authorized which was what I got.
         - POST
-            - When Authorized I can post a new todo and the creator is automatically added as a member
+            - When Authorized I can post a new group

     - Groups Detail
         - GET
             - I tested whether the item can be viewed with and without authorization.
-I expected a HTTP 200 OK response in both cases but when logging out on the page the anonymous user was not able to access the view:
+I expected a HTTP 200 OK response in when authorized and HTTP 401 when authorized which was what I got.
-                - "Exception Type: TypeError at /groups/1/
-                Exception Value: Field 'id' expected a number but got <django.contrib.auth.models.AnonymousUser object at 0x7fd74a985f40>."
         - POST
             - This view does not allow post http requests, returned status code 400 on Postman
-        - PATCH
+        - PUT
             - When logged in as the user that created the group there is a form for PATCH-ing the todo item. other users are not able to send PATCH requests, neither are anonymous users.
 403 Forbidden
         - DELETE
             - Same as above only the authorized user who is the 'owner' of the group can delete a group.
 403 Forbidden